stoffee/csp-k8s-hcp/README.md

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1676722172/vault-signin-auth-methods-118x227_n7ozq8.jpg"><img alt="vault-signin-auth-methods-118x227.jpg" width="118" height="227" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1676722172/vault-signin-auth-methods-118x227_n7ozq8.jpg"></a>

-35. PROTIP: Optionally, save the URL in your browser for quicker access in the future.
+35. PROTIP: Optionally, save the URL as a Bookmark in your browser for quicker access in the future.

 36. Copy the admin Token into your Clipboard for "Sign in to Vault" (on a Mac).
     ```bash